-The school calendar for 2021-2022 reflects 170 days.
-The state requires students must be in attendance 160 days of the 170.
+The school calendar for 2023-2024 reflects 177 days.
+The state requires students must be in attendance 167 days of the 177.
 State law mandates the number of days/minutes a student must be in attendance to be promoted to the next grade.
-The State required minutes: 63,720.
-FCWCS has 6,630 scheduled for this year (we have 2,580 minutes over, with 6.6 emergency days).
+Students who are absent in excess of 10 school days without a permissible excuse may be retained.
+We have 12 emergency days included in this year's calendar.

-Students not meeting the state's requirements will be subject to repeating the grade, regardless of the student's Grade Point Average (GPA).
-After the 3rd day absent, the classroom teacher will contact the parent/guardian to see what the problem is.
+After the 3rd day absent, the classroom teacher will contact the parent/guardian.
 If poor attendance still continues, the school's social worker will get involve.

-Louisiana State Law mandates compulsory attendance and students are expected to be in attendance each school day as directed by their local school board from ages 7-18 or until the completion of high school.
+Louisiana State Law mandates compulsory attendance and students are expected to be in attendance each school day as directed by their local school board from ages 5-18 or until the completion of high school.